budak7273/ArmorModules/README.md

     - Shows what tier of suit you are wearing on the far left and the name above the Fuel Tank.
     - Shows what type of fuel is currently being used.
 In the screenshot, it's Packaged Turbofuel.
     - **Shows how much fuel is currently available to modules.** Currently, only Jetpack-type modules consume fuel.
 When on the ground, fuel will automatically transfer from the Fuel Reserves to the Fuel Tank, just like how the vanilla Jetpack refills on the ground.
 You can install a ![](https://i.imgur.com/bdOlMoP.png) **Mid-Air Refueling Module** for this to happen when flying as well.
+    - **The higher the energy value of the fuel item, the longer one Fuel Tank will last you**.
+For example, if the suit is running on Turbofuel, one full tank will let you fly further than if it the suit was running on Leaves.

 ## More Details